ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 In Flycast's Video settings, check VSync.
 In Controls settings, for Xbox 360 Controller, select Port A, click Map, select Dreamcast Controls, Reset the mapping.
 Press Touchpad South to reset stick, and set the mapping by pressing the buttons on Gear VR controller.
 Set Reload by pressing Touchpad Center.
 Under Dreamcast Devices, set Port A to Light Gun, select Sega VMU, check Crosshair.

 Press F11 to switch to fullscreen.
-If your screen's resolution is 16:9 and the game is 4:3, you need to modify ScaleYaw from 1000 to 1333 in the config file in order to get the correct crosshair moving scale (and restart app, text editor needs to be run as admin).
+If your screen's resolution is 16:9 and the game is 4:3, adjust motion pointer AR correction to 1333 to get the correct crosshair moving aspect ratio.
 Calibrate the gun crosshair in game's Options menu.

 For Naomi and Atomiswave arcade games (e.g. Ninja Assault), in General settings, uncheck Hide Legacy Naomi Roms, set the mapping for Xbox 360 Controller by selecting Arcade Controls in the mapping screen (in service menu of some games, Button 3 corresponds to ENTER SW, Up/Down for navigation).
 Calibrate the gun crosshair in the game's Service and Test menu.

 <br>

-## < Supermodel > emulator PC lightgun aiming sample config
+## < Supermodel > emulator PC lightgun aiming

 For Model 3 arcade games like The Lost World: Jurassic Park.